pillserg/golr/README.md

 # golr

-conways game of life in Rust - just playing around;
+Conway's Game of Life in Rust - just playing around;

  - works on nightly
  - install & run: